Bangkok governor election seen as national harbinger

 Asawin Kwanmuang was appointed governor in 2016 by Prayuth Chan-ocha, the former general who seized power in the 2014 coup and was returned to office following the 2019 election as Thailand’s prime minister.

-Like Chadchart, the former senior policeman says he is standing as an independent, though he is very much seen as the government’s candidate, a stand-in for the ruling Palang Pracharath party.
+Like Chadchart, the former senior policeman Asawin says he is standing as an independent, though he is very much seen as the government’s candidate, a stand-in for the ruling Palang Pracharath party.

 “I urge (people) to vote for the ‘Love Bangkok’ team.
 Our team isn’t linked to any political party.
 Our team truly wants to develop Bangkok to be a better city,” he told reporters at a campaign rally last week.